QuickBooks Capital: Review and Complete Guide to Business Funding

 - At least 6 months of activity in your account

-- Not located in the U.S. states of Nevada or Alaska (QuickBooks Capital isn’t offered there at this time.)
+- Not located in Alaska (QuickBooks Capital loans aren’t offered there at this time.)

 While business collateral isn’t required, QuickBooks bases the loan in part on a personal guarantee.
 This means you promise to personally pay back the loan if your business is unable to.

 QuickBooks Capital rates vary based on your personal guarantee and business health, but range from 2.61% to 29.04%.
 APR is between 9.99% to 34%.

 There are no fees for QuickBooks Capital funding – that means no origination fee, no early payment fee, and no application fee.

 Master Your Cash Flow

 The first thing you’ll need to get started with QuickBooks Capital’s service is your login credentials, since you’ll be applying from your QuickBooks accounting software.
 You’ll also need:

 - Basic business information (like phone number, address, and email)

 - Business employer ID number or (in the U.S.) social security number